 The Dayton Portable Typewriter Co.

 From the date of application of its first patent on May 3, 1922 (patent no.1,451,203), to the initial asset liquidation on July 19, 1925 in preparation for receivership of the company that produced it, the Dayton was a mere blip in the history of typewriters.
 Though, it would not have been unrealistic to have expected more of The Dayton Portable Typewriter Company, which was spearheaded by Charles Underwood Carpenter (1878 - 1928), a celebrated, Princeton-educated authority on manufacturing.
-Nevertheless, expectations were surely unsatisfied.
+Expectations were surely unsatisfied.
 Oh, the irony.

 An interesting feature of the typewriter is the right-hand platen knob which pulls out about 1.5".
 This was advertised as an accommodation for "extra large envelopes."
 It's also necessary to pull out and remove the knob completely in order to get at the platen if one were to want to recover it.